racket/racket/racket/src/io/README.txt

 including the exception structures and error functions that do not involve formatting, such as `raise-argument-error`.
-The more primitive layer should provide a `error-value->string-handler` paramemeter, but this layer sets that parameter (so the primitive error function slike `raise-argument-error` won't work right until this layer is loaded).
+The more primitive layer should provide a `error-value->string-handler` paramemeter, but this layer sets that parameter (so the primitive error functions like `raise-argument-error` won't work right until this layer is loaded).

 Thread and event support is similarly provided as a more primitive